mayur-oci/OciLogExporter/README.md

 ```
 curl --location --request GET '<HostIP>/export/jobstatus?jobId=<JobId_Unsigned_Integer>'
 ```
-Query parameter JobId_Unsigned_Integer is the same job id you get when you submitted the job with the above api.
+Query parameter JobId_Unsigned_Integer is the same job id you get when you submitted the job with the above [job submit api](#API to submit job for log export).
 #### Response
 ```